Economists are interested in the improvement of the material conditions of life.

-Training in economics addresses the fundamental relationships at the heart of many modern debates.
-Economics is considered a challenging major, because it combines training in analytical skills, theoretical models and the contextual analysis of the liberal arts perspective.
-As students master the study of economic relationships, they will learn how to use theoretical models and factual information while developing critical thinking and analytical skills.
-Coupled with communication skills, these are the skills most valued by potential employers.
+The study of economics is challenging.
+It combines training in analytical skills, theoretical models and the contextual analysis of the liberal arts perspective.
+As students master the study of economic relationships, they will learn how to use theoretical models and factual information, while developing critical thinking and analytical skills.
+These skills, along with communication skills, are most valued by potential employers.

-View the original version of this page.
+View the desktop version of this page.